-It might as well be, since brights stars adorn the evening sky, Sirius, Canopus and Alpha Centauri are visible in one go.
-The Galactic Centre starts making a reappearance in the Southern Sky, rising about 10:30 PM by the end of the month.
-The Milky Way looks fantastic in April as it stretches almost horizon to horizon and as the dense star fields and dust lanes of the Galactic Centre become more visible, our galaxy creates quite a spectacle this time of the year here in the Southern Hemisphere.
+Check out the Milky Way in April, it looks amazing as it stretches almost horizon to horizon.
+As the dense star fields and dust lanes of the Galactic Centre become more visible, our galaxy creates quite a spectacle this month.
 Those of you with a keen eye will be able to spot the dark silhouette of the Milky Way Kiwi rising in the early morning at the start of the month.

 A bit about April